 - Each year since 2010 the Australian Human Rights Commission have provided a ‘shadow’ Close the Gap progress and priorities report to the Prime Minister's Closing the Gap Report which assesses the Australian Government's progress, including against its implementation of the Statement of Intent commitments.
 The latest Close the Gap - progress and priorities report 2016 was released by the Australian Human Rights Commission in February 2016.

-- Australian Institute of Health and Welfare also has a series of reports and statistics for research and evaluation evidence regarding Indigenous Australians on what works to overcome Indigenous disadvantage.
+- Australian Institute of Health and Welfare has a series of reports and statistics for research and evaluation evidence regarding Indigenous Australians on what works to overcome Indigenous disadvantage.

 - The Australian Institute of Health and Welfare also has a section of Indigenous Australians health and welfare publications.
 This includes a report on the latest Trends in Indigenous Mortality and Life Expectancy 2001–2015, released in December 2017.